Accelerator to Composable Storefront: A Practical Migration Guide

 Why Can’t You Just “Upgrade”?

-Gartner has named SAP a Leader in Digital Commerce for 11 consecutive years (SAP News, 2025).
-Staying on the recommended frontend path means moving to the Composable Storefront.
+Gartner named SAP a Leader in Digital Commerce for 11 consecutive years (SAP News, 2025).
+Staying on SAP’s recommended frontend path means moving to the Composable Storefront.

-Accelerator and the Composable Storefront are fundamentally different: server-side JSP vs client-side Angular, direct model calls vs OCC APIs, server sessions vs NgRx state.
+Prima vista, it looks like it should be straightforward.
+Same platform, just a new frontend.
+It’s not.
+Accelerator and the Composable Storefront are fundamentally different animals: server-side JSP vs client-side Angular, direct model calls vs OCC APIs, server sessions vs NgRx state.
 There’s no automated migration tool because the architectures share nothing at the frontend level.
+I wish I could tell you otherwise.

 What’s the Migration Process?

 Step 2: Map to Composable Storefront equivalents.
-Most standard components have equivalents.
+Most standard components have counterparts.
 Custom components need Angular rebuilds.

 Step 4: Set up the Composable Storefront.
 Scaffold, configure backend connectivity, set up CMS mappings.